A Block-Randomized Stochastic Method with Importance Sampling for CP Tensor Decomposition: Introduction

-Inspired by the methods in \cite{fuBlockRandomizedStochasticProximal2020} and \cite{larsenPracticalLeverageBasedSampling2020a}, in this work, we consider the mini-batch SGD methods with importance sampling for CP decomposition.
-Different from the uniform sampling used in \cite{fuBlockRandomizedStochasticProximal2020}, we use the importance sampling based on the leverage scores or the squared Euclidean norms of rows of the KRP matrices for choosing the mini-batch.
-As we know, the rows sampled by importance sampling contain more information compared to those by uniform sampling \cite{needellStochasticGradientDescent2016}.
-So our new algorithms converge faster than the one from \cite{fuBlockRandomizedStochasticProximal2020}.
-Numerical results from \Cref{sec:Numerical_Results} confirm this result.
-Besides, as done in \cite{battaglinoPracticalRandomizedCP2018a}, we don't need to form the KRP matrices or the corresponding probabilities when sampling the mini-batch.
-As for the sampling strategies, we propose four different methods based on sampling the rows first or blocking the rows first.
-In comparison, the former has a better effect because it gets together the rows with high leverage scores or squared Euclidean norms and hence contains more information.
-The latter only selects the most important block from all the pre-divided blocks.
+Inspired by the doubly randomized computational framework in \cite{fu2020BlockRandomizedStochastic} and the leverage-based sampling method in \cite{larsen2020PracticalLeverageBased}, in this work, we present a mini-batch SGD method with importance sampling for CP decomposition.
+On the basis of the leverage scores or the squared Euclidean norms about rows of the KRP matrices, we propose two sampling strategies to select the mini-batch for the SGD method.
+As in \cite{larsen2020PracticalLeverageBased}, these two strategies don't need to form the KRP matrices explicitly and compute the corresponding probabilities directly either.
+Since the rows sampled by importance sampling contain more information compared to those by uniform sampling \cite{needell2016StochasticGradient}, our new method can converge faster than the one from \cite{fu2020BlockRandomizedStochastic}.
+Extensive numerical experiments validate this result.

-The remainder of this paper is organized as follows. \Cref{sec:background} provides the preliminaries.
-In \Cref{sec:efficient_Sampling}, we present the four different sampling methods.
-We describe our main algorithms in \Cref{sec:proposed_algorithn} and give the convergence properties in \Cref{sec:Convergence_Properties}. \Cref{sec:Numerical_Results} is devoted to numerical experiments to illustrate our algorithms.
+The remainder of this paper is organized as follows. \Cref{sec:background} provides some preliminaries.
+In \Cref{sec:samp_alg}, we present the sampling strategies and our method and its adaptive step size version.
+The relevant theoretical properties are given in \Cref{sec:Convergence_Properties}. \Cref{sec:Numerical_Results} is devoted to numerical experiments to illustrate our method.
+Finally, the concluding remarks of the whole paper are presented.